 - Seasonal hair loss.
-Just as the autumn leaves fall from the trees, temporary hair loss may occur at the start of spring or autumn.
+Just as the leaves fall off the trees in autumn, you can experience temporary hair loss as spring and fall come around.

-- Stress- or fatigue-induced hair loss.
+- Hair loss due to stress and fatigue.
 When faced with an emotional shock, intense stress or anxiety, the body responds in different ways.
-Hair loss can be one such reaction.
+Hair loss can be one of those ways.